bri3d/VW_Flash/README.md

 [sa2-seed-key](https://github.com/bri3d/sa2_seed_key) provides an implementation of the "SA2" Programming Session Seed/Key algorithm for VW Auto Group vehicles.
 The SA2 script can be found in the ODX flash container for the vehicle.
 The bytecode from the SA2 script is executed against the Security Access Seed to generate the Security Access Key.
 This script has been tested against a range of SA2 bytecodes and should be quite robust.

 [extractodx.py](extractodx.py) extracts a factory Simos12/Simos18.1/Simos18.10 ODX container to decompressed, decrypted blocks suitable for modification and re-flashing.
-It supports the "AUDI AES" (0xA) encryption and "AUDI LZSS" (0xA) compression used in Simos ECUs only.
+It supports the "AUDI AES" (0xA) encryption and "AUDI LZSS" (0xA) compression used in Simos ECUs, and the DQ250-MQB encryption scheme used in MQB DSGs.
 Other ECUs use different flash container mechanisms within ODX files.

 [frf](frf) provides an FRF flash container extractor.
-This should work on all FRF flash containers as the format has not changed since it was introduced.
+This should work to extract an ODX from any and all FRF flash containers as the format has not changed since it was introduced.

 [a2l2xdf](https://github.com/bri3d/a2l2xdf) provides a method to extract specific definitions from A2L files and convert them to TunerPro XDF files.
 This is useful to 'cut down' an A2L file into something that's useful for tuning, and get it into a free tuning-focused UI.
 The `a2l2xdf.csv` in this directory provides a good "getting started" list of data to edit to prepare a basic Simos18.1 tune, as well.

 The `lib/lzss` directory contains an implementation of LZSS modified to use the correction dictionary size and window length for Simos18 ECUs.
 Thanks to `tinytuning` for this.

+# Notes on the various interfaces that are available:
+`--interface J2534` (the default for the GUI) is used to communicate with a J2534 PassThru interface.
+Development was done using a Tactrix OpenPort 2 cable (available direct from Tactrix).
+This interface will connect to a Windows DLL by default, defined in constants.py.
+With some tweaking and a J2534 shared library like https://github.com/bri3d/j2534 , this can also be made to work on OSX or Linux.
+Unfortunately due to a quirk of Simos18 control units, flashing with a J2534 cable requires support for the STMIN_TX J2534 IOCTL, which many non-OpenPort devices (like Panda) do not yet support.

+`--interface BLEISOTP` is used to communicate via Bluetooth Low Energy firmware for an ESP32 (Macchina A0), which is available from the following repo: [[https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main]]

+`--interface SocketCAN` (the default for the command-line tools) is used to communicate via the `can0` SocketCAN interface on Linux only.

+Other interfaces supported by `python-can` should be fairly easy to add.

 # VW_Flash Use Output